jordan7186/AttAttribute/README.md

 # GNN_attention_private

-Private repo for attentative attention research project.
+Repo for attentative attention research project, currently part of the paper "Revisiting Attention Weights as Interpretations of Graph Attention Networks" (will be uploaded to arXiv soon)